sbrentan/sdn-on-demand-slices/README.md

 ```vagrantfile
 config.vm.boot_timeout = 3600
 ```
 You can add this line at around line 102, after the `config.vm.provider "virtualbox"` section.
+This will increase the boot timeout to 1 hour, which should be enough for the virtual machine to start up.

 After modifying the Vagrantfile, you can start the virtual machine by running the following command in the terminal inside the cloned repository:
 ```sh